wp-plugins/bp-profile-search/readme.txt

 * Added the choice between partial match and exact match for text searches
 * Added a workaround so renaming the plugin folder is no longer required = 2.2 =
-* Added the Age Range Search option
+* Added the Age Range Search feature
 = 2.1 =
 * Added the option to show/hide the search form
 * Fixed a bug where no results were found in some installations